f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 As we can see from the above screenshot, all the traffic is migrated to Nutanix platform and no request is made to flow through VMware.

-**Case A Observation** - From the ”Requests” section in Distributed Cloud console for the LB, majority of the requests are directed towards Nutanix which has higher weightage

 Scenario 1: Case B – Malicious requests
 ~~~~~~~~~~
 In this case, we'll send malicious requests to the same load balancer and observe how F5 Distributed Cloud mitigates them.